-- 5.5.3.Keep the pupil's previous school informed of his / her academic progress and achievements e.g. sending a copy of the school reports for a pupil's first year to their previous school; - 5.5.4.
-Use photographs of pupils in accordance with the photograph and video policy; - 5.5.5.
-Use biometric technology in accordance with the biometrics policy - 5.6.
+- Transfer information to any association, society or club that is set up for the purpose of maintaining contact with pupils or for fundraising, marketing or promotional purposes relating to the trust but only where consent has been obtained first; - Make personal data, including sensitive personal data, available to staff for planning curricular or extracurricular activities; - Keep the pupil's previous school informed of his / her academic progress and achievements e.g. sending a copy of the school reports for a pupil's first year to their previous school; - Use photographs of pupils in accordance with the photograph and video policy; - Use biometric technology in accordance with the biometrics policy - 6.2.5.
 Any wish to limit or object to any use of personal data should be notified to the Data Protection Lead who will consult the Data Protection Officer.
 This can be verbal or in writing.
-Notice will be acknowledged by Ormiston Academies Trust in writing.
-If, in the view of the Data Protection Officer, the objection cannot be maintained, the individual will be given written reasons why Ormiston Academies Trust cannot comply with their request.
+Notice will be acknowledged by the trust in writing.
+If, in the view of the Data Protection Officer, the objection cannot be maintained, the individual will be given written reasons why the trust cannot comply with their request.